-Along with traditional GCSE subjects, we offer BTEC First Awards and Level 2 Occupational Studies.
-These Awards are equal to a GCSE at grades A\ - C and are recognised by the NQF National Qualification Framework.
+Along with traditional GCSE subjects, we offer BTEC First Awards, Level 2 Occupational Studies and Level 2 Vocational courses.
+These Awards are equal to a GCSE at grades A\-C and are recognised by the NQF National Qualification Framework.
 They provide students with a varied and flexible approach to learning and help students develop skills relevant to the world of work.
-Students who succeed at BTEC First Award and Level 2 Occupational Studies can progress either to Sixth Form, Further Education at one of the Regional Colleges or work.
+Students who succeed at BTEC First Award, Level 2 Occupational Studies and Vocational qualifications can progress either to Sixth Form, Further Education at one of the Regional Colleges or work.